Accident Liability Insurance Coverage for Uber and Lyft

 What should I do next?

-- It is recommended that you do not speak to the adjuster directly rather consult with your lawyer or one that specializes in Uber and Lyft auto accidents
+- It is recommended that you do not speak to the adjuster directly rather consult with your lawyer or one that specializes in Uber and Lyft personal injury cases.

 - Generally, adjusters use various tactics to make you go away or deny coverage.
-Thus, it is in your best interest to hire an lawyer experienced in such cases.
+Thus, it is in your best interest to hire a personal injury attorney that is experienced in such cases.

 Give us a call, our attorneys speak English, French, Spanish, Russian, Armenian, Hebrew, Farsi, and Arabic.